This page teaches how to create ads for social media networks (e.g. Facebook, Instagram) — at a professional level.

 So, only if you've already exhausted audiences on Levels 1-4 (unlikely) should you attempt to move people up from the bottom.
 That’s a luxury problem.
 Until then, focus on writing increasingly appealing copy to those higher up on your ladder.

 Let's consider how the LPA affects copywriting on two categories of ad channels:

 This is the behavior- versus profile-based targeting distinction discussed previously.

 On Google AdWords, LPA identification is straightforward: You detect the ladder positioning of a search by identifying how niche its keywords are.

 For example, a search may contain "used cars" or "used Toyota SUV's."
 The latter is higher up on the LPA.
 These people know specifically what they want: Toyotas.

 How you write an ad for these two queries should therefore be different.

 For example, if you're a company selling Toyotas, consider:

 You typically want to try running both types of ad copy simultaneously.
 And everywhere in between.
 See how well the general public responds to your value props at various steps on the ladder.
-If you can get people lower on the LPA to click and convert, it drastically expands the size of your audience.
+If you can get people lower on the LPA to click and convert, it expands the size of your audience.
 And helps you scale via ads.

 Let's move beyond AdWords.